 A key consideration that must be taken into account when planning to deal with fall incidents is the pre-selection of responders, both internal and external, and by identifying their roles.
 Establishing a good crisis response team begins by selecting a team leader to coordinate tasks and involve external parties when needed, such as ambulance, authorities, insurance, etc. By connecting these key individuals, an organization can handle an incident effectively thus protecting lives, mitigating damages, and upholding its reputation.

 Although it may seem like a no-brainer, workplace safety training is one of the most overlooked and essential requirements in the construction industry.
 But unfortunately, it is during a severe event that business owners will realize that safety training impacts all their primary business goals.
-Training should not be a one-time experience during the onboarding process, but rather a continuous element of a workers’ career.
+Training should not be a one-time experience during the onboarding process, but rather a continuous element of a worker’s career.
 Every worker should be trained on proper set-up, safe use of equipment, and be prepared to respond and act during critical events.
 This can be accomplished by simulating an actual critical event in a drill or training exercise.
 This leaves room for error and correction to improve performance and knowledge acquisition.
-There is no time for learning curves during a crisis.
+There is no time for learning curves in a crisis.

 Lack of planning could lead to severe losses such as multiple casualties and potential financial collapse for your business.
 Pre-planning will reduce stress and confusion when an incident occurs.
 No one needs to be caught off guard in times of crisis, so every action you take now can make a life-or-death difference in the future.